ogimart/vim/README.md

 ## Description

-My development environment for Clojure, ClojureScript, Python, and Go.
+My development environment for Clojure, Prolog, Python and C++.
 Dot files for emacs, vim, tmux and zsh.

 ## Dependencies